andykenward/com-2019/README.md

 ### Installation

+If you have a [Vercel](https://vercel.com) project already setup with your development environment variables you can download them using [`npx now env pull`](https://vercel.com/docs/v2/build-step#development-environment-variables)

+Or you can manually set them up.

 ```
 $ cp .env.example .env
 ```

-Update the `.env` `ENDPOINT` to the [GraphCMS](https://graphcms.com) GraphQL endpoint.
+Update the `.env` `API_TOKEN` & `API_URL` to the ones from your CMS in our case they are from [DatoCMS](https://datocms.com).

 ```
 $ npm i
+$ npm run schema
 ```

-There is a `postinstall` cli which downloads the GraphQL schema and generates TypeScripts typings.

 ### Development